Jewish Studies

 Required Coursework

-• Minimum 21 credits at the 3000 level or above
+• 27 credits at the 3000 or 4000 level

-• Students must work with the Center’s undergraduate advisor to design a curriculum that will give a sampling of the Jewish experience across time and across disciplines.
+• Students must work with the center’s undergraduate advisor to design a curriculum that will give a sampling of the Jewish experience across time and across disciplines.
 Majors must complete a comprehensive research project in an upper-division course as a capstone experience in their final year.

 Honors